JacquesLucke/animation_nodes_manual/docs/dev_guide/node_development/part_1.rst

 Part 1 - Introduction and First Node
 ====================================

 Welcome to this introduction into node development in Animation Nodes 2.0 or higher.
 In this guide you will learn how to get started with writing your own nodes (and I suggest you learn this before you try to modify existing nodes!).
 It will consist of multiple parts.
 Each part will go a bit more into detail so that you will be able to write more complex nodes in the end.
+The following tutorials expect you to have a basic knowledge in Python.

 To develop your own nodes you have to setup your development environment first.
 There are basicly two possible setups: